 Buzard Pipe Organ Builders was founded by John-Paul Buzard as a company dedicated to providing the most expert care for existing pipe organs of all vintages and manufacturers, in addition to designing and building new organs.
-As the Company has grown, we are able draw upon our Service Department staff’s rich and varied experiences, to professionally render a wide variety of the highest quality work to existing pipe organs.
-Mr. Keith Williams, the Director of our Service Department, is expertly acquainted with all manufactures of organs, specializing in those of the 19th and early 20th centuries.
+As the Company has grown, we are able draw upon our Service Department staff’s rich and varied experiences, to render a wide variety of the highest quality work to existing pipe organs.
+Mr. Keith Williams, the Director of our Service Department, is acquainted with all manufactures of organs, specializing in those of the 19th and early 20th centuries.
 All of our staff are Members of the American Institute of Organbuilders, which is an educational body of individuals engaged in full-time organbuilding efforts.
-The Buzard Company takes the ongoing and continuing education of its staff very seriously, offering in-house training and the opportunity to enrich one’s experiences by involvement in AIO programs and seminars.
+The Buzard Company takes the ongoing education of its staff seriously, offering in-house training and the opportunity to enrich one’s experiences by involvement in AIO programs and seminars.

 When an existing organ is well-designed and built, and meets the musical needs of its owner, we may recommend that the organ be restored.
 Such restorations are carefully undertaken in accordance with Organ Historical Society guidelines.
 If an organ needs upgrading in order to ensure that it will provide long-term reliable service, we will thoughtfully propose and carry out appropriate modifications.
 When an existing instrument needs completely new mechanical systems or stands in need of tonal enhancement, we are exceptionally well equipped to undertake complete rebuilding projects.